In the last chapter we showed the tasks information on browser. We accomplished

 The biggest issue in such architecture is that frontend code is deployed separately and the backend code is deployed separately.
 It means the frontend team and backend team needs to spend a lot of time coordinating when to deploy and how to deploy etc. If a feature requires both frontend change and the backend changes then merging that pull request and testing that pull request becomes problematic.

-In the Rails monolith case pull request reviews are much simpler since both the frontend and backend code are in the same pull request.
+In the Rails monolith case pull request reviews are much simpler since both the frontend and the backend code are in the same pull request.

 In the pure API case developing a feature that requires both frontend change and backend change takes more time since frontend team and backend needs to discuss a lot more often.
 Same is the case when it comes to fixing a bug.
 More coordination is needed.